tristanmhmx/CrossCardReader/README.md

 ###Special Thanks

-Esteban Gimbernat
+Esteban Gimbernat.
-All of the [libraries and projects](CrossCardReader/blob/master/OpenSource.md) that made Moments possible.
+All of the [libraries and projects](OpenSource.md) that made Moments possible.

 Thanks!